Of all of the grains, is barely safe for dogs? Can dogs eat barley? Here’s what you need to know before giving it to your dog.

 The barley that we use in food is actually the seed of the barley grass.
 So can dogs eat the grass itself?

-Grass itself won’t hurt your dog.
+Grass itself won’t hurt your canine friend.
 It’s ok if they eat a small amount of it.
 The grass has the same nutrients as the seeds.
 It’s a natural laxative, so if they eat too much grass it could cause diarrhea.

 Barley Grass Powder

 Yes, dogs can eat barley grass powder.
 You can even buy it made especially for dogs.
-Get Barley Dog on Amazon.
+Get Barley Dog on Amazon, there are lots of good choices there.

 Barley grass powder contains a wide range of nutrients and has anti-oxidant and anti-inflammatory properties.